Armand-Morin/flask-app-yieldforge/README.md

-# Dashboard to monitor an oddress on blockchain
+# Dashboard to monitor an address on blockchain

 ## How to run
 ```bash